Arctic-Bird/SWEN-Project/README.md

 ***b.
 On your Android device:***
 1. Navigate to /app/release and download the *app-release.apk* file.
 2. In your Android phone's Downloads folder, tap the APK file to install the application.
-   **NOTE YOU MAY RECEIVE A NOTIFICATION THAT THE APP IS FROM AN UNSAFE SOURCE WHEN INSTALLING.
+   **NOTE THAT YOU MAY RECEIVE A NOTIFICATION STATING THE APP IS FROM AN UNSAFE SOURCE WHEN INSTALLING.
 IGNORE IT.
 THERE IS NOTHING TO WORRY ABOUT.**